TOP TENMuseums › Municipal Power Station

 Municipal power station

 Originally a mill and waterworks, the building was converted into a hydroelectric power station in 1888, when electrical equipment designed by František Křižík was installed.
 This made Písek the first municipality in Bohemia with permanent public lighting.
-In 1901, two Francis turbines were added—both of which are still in operation today.
+In 1901, two Francis turbines were added—both of which were in operation till last year.
 After a refurbishment, a museum of lighting was opened here in 1997.

 Currently, plans are underway for the reconstruction of the Municipal Power Station.
-However, the building remains accessible through organized tours on scheduled dates.
-Reservations can be made at the Prácheň Museum ticket office.
+However, the building remains accessible through tours organized by the Prácheň Museum on scheduled dates: in June 2025 on weekends from 10 a.m., 12 a.m., 2 p.m., 4 p.m., in July and August daily.
+Entrance fee 20 CZK, reservation is not necessary.

 V Podskalí 2537, 397 01 Písek